 In late 2004, a massive tsunami pummelled 14 countries and killed more than 230,000 people.
 DWC sprang into action.
 Within weeks, a team was on the ground in Tangalle, Sri Lanka, to start rebuilding homes, lives and hope.
-DWC has sent numerous teams to Tangalle over the years and continues to work on projects to make life better for residents there.
+DWC has sent numerous teams to volunteer in Tangalle over the years and continues to work on projects to make life better for residents there.
+Keep up the tradition and volunteer in Sri Lanka to help those that need it.

 About The Trip: